 But anyone who thinks they can keep their third-party protection with Managed Threat Detection and get the same benefits without the MTR client as customers with Managed Threat Response is sadly mistaken.

-Not using Sophos’s powerful MTR client understandably comes with a few limitations.
+The lack of Sophos’s powerful MTR client understandably brings with it a few limitations.
 The following comparison table shows which features you have to do without:

 Notification as the only action step